 Chapter 5 provides a list of hazards the organization needs to evaluate (geological, weather, disease, accident, sabotage, and technological) and examples of each.
-This chapter also describes the elements of a business impact analysis (BIA) and the analysis of the areas should identify and address.
+This chapter also describes the elements of a business impact analysis (BIA) and the analysis of the areas that should identify and address.

 Chapter 6- Implementation

 Chapter 6 requires an emergency operations and response plan to define specific responsibilities and state what actions need to be taken and measures to stabilize the situation.
-Continuity and recovery plans to restore vital operations need to be included.
+Continuity and recovery plan to restore vital operations need to be included.

 This chapter discusses measures an organization needs to take in developing strategies to: